fdcl-gwu/aruco-markers/README.md

 The instruction below are for installing OpenCV with ArUco library.

 You can install OpenCV using the master branch of their repository, **OR** using the submodules added to this repository.
-Building and installing OpenCV with the provided submodules guarantees that the other codes on this repository works without issues.
+Building and installing OpenCV with the provided submodules guarantees that the other codes on this repository work without issues.
 So it is recommended to install from the submodules.